Sphereon-Opensource/SIOP-OID4VP/README.md

 ### Create JWT

-Creates a signed JWT given a DID which becomes the issuer, a signer function, and a payload over which the signature is created.
+Creates a signed JWT given a DID which becomes the issuer, a signer function, and a payload over which the withSignature is created.

 #### Data Interface